-53. Play In All Keys
+53. Know How To Play In All Keys

 Pop and rock friendly keys (due primarily to the open strings that guitarists and bass players enjoy using) are E, A, and a few others.
 In jazz and many other styles, you will need to know how to play songs in all keys.
-It also makes composing easier and identifying modes, chords, and harmony in general.

 54. Learn Triads